ultrapacer/core/src/docs/plan.md

 *Average pace*, or *Normalized pace* field as appropriate.

 ##### Aid Station Delay
-Enter the dwell time you plan to spend at each Aid Station.
+Enter the typical dwell time you plan to spend at each Aid Station.
 This time also applies to Waypoints designated as "Water Sources".\
-Other Waypoint types such as "Junctions" or "Landmarks" do not include this delay.
+Other Waypoint types such as "Junctions" or "Landmarks" do not include the typical delay.
+Unique delays for specific waypoints may be set in the Waypoints tab by clicking on specific waypoints, for example, if you are planning a short catnap somewhere or more involved crewing/resupply in certain locations.

 ##### Start Date/Time/Timezone
 Date and time fields are optional but recommended.
 By entering the start time,